vcrawford/dynamicDBG/README.md

 # Dynamic de Bruijn Graph implementation

+Note: This is a fork of the repo csirac/dynamicDBG that stores kmers (both the roots of the forest and the added kmers) in unordered_map instead of map.

 Copyright Alan Kuhnle, Victoria Crawford

 Compact data structures for the representation of de Bruijn graphs are important for genome sequence assembly.
 A fully dynamic data structure supporting efficient and exact membership queries for de Bruijn graphs was recently proposed in [1].